ENV790/env790.github.io/docs/modules/readings/M1_Git_Help.md

 ### Pulling from the Upstream Remote

 Your instructors will regularly update the course repository.
-However, this will not update the repository that you've forked into your own user account (i.e., remote) unless you tell it to do so.
+However, this will not update the repository that you've forked into your own user account (i.e., remote) unless you tell it to do so. <br>

-Type the following commands into the Terminal window in RStudio (bottom left)
+Type the following commands into the Terminal window in RStudio (bottom left) <br>

-`git remote add upstream https://github.com/ENV872/Environmental_Data_Analytics_2021`
+`git remote add upstream https://github.com/ENV790/TimeSeriesAnalysis_23`<br>

-`git pull upstream main`
+`git pull upstream main`<br>

-An alternate to pull is fetch + merge:
+An alternate to pull is fetch + merge: <br>

-`git fetch upstream main`
+`git fetch upstream main` <br>

-`git merge upstream`
+`git merge upstream` <br>

 Note: these steps will update your local repository, but will not update your remote.
-To bring your remote up to date, you will need to push your changes.
+To bring your remote up to date, you will need to push your changes. <br>

-Note: you will not be pushing any of your changes to the upstream remote, as you do not have the appropriate permissions to do so.
+Note: you will not be pushing any of your changes to the upstream remote, as you do not have the appropriate permissions to do so. <br>

 ## Merge

 Sometimes, files in your local and remote repositories will have changes that are different.
 In this case, you will need to merge the files together in a way that incorporates the changes in a manner that you choose (merge).
 When a merge conflict occurs, you will need to open the conflicted file in RStudio, review any edits that are inconsistent across versions, and make edits to incorporate all desired updates.
-You may then commit and push.
+You may then commit and push. <br>